fuse-box/fuse-box/docs/resource_links.md

 # Via Plugin

-Alternatively, you can use a plugin to override/add additional rules:
+Alternatively, you can create a pluginLink to override/add additional rules:

 ```ts
 fusebox({